tekiegirl/TheMadKatas/4.ADRs/005We-will-use-a-Graph-Database.md

 **Positive:**

-- Meets all the requirements specified in [Datastore Solution Overview](../2.SolutionBackground/datastore/README.md)
+- Meets all the requirements specified in [Datastore Solution Overview](../2.SolutionBackground/datastore/README.md), some of the most critical being:
+  - Fast multi-criteria search via relationship transversal
+  - Availability
+  - Flexibility to change
+  - Efficient recommendation algorithms

 **Risks:**